-1965 - People Get Ready "The Seattle community has failed to grasp the essential unrest and desires the Negroes feel.
+Long Battle in Congress Ends With House Voting 2899 to 126 for Possge.
+Inclusion that the baseline the constraints of the constraints the constraints of the constrai 1965 - People Get Ready "The Seattle community has failed to grasp the essential unrest and desires the Negroes feel.
 They (whites) have developed sporadic efforts to quiet this concern for equality but have not produced a plan of positive action...
 No one expects miracles, but we do insist upon sincere action." -Edwin Pratt, as quoted in June 27, 1965 Seattle Times article "City Charged with 'Failing' Negro" In February 1965, Malcolm X was shot to death by a member of the Nation of Islam while giving a lecture at the Audubon Ballroom in Harlem.
 In March, voting rights demonstrators attempting to walk from Selma, Alabama to the State Capitol in Montgomery were brutally beaten by Alabama State troopers with nightsticks and whips.
 In August, Congress enacted the Voting Rights Act.
 Less than a week later, the Watts area of Los Angeles went up in flames.
 Much of the city's black population lived in Watts or areas surrounding Watts.
 Conditions for many were insufferable.
 The Los Angeles sun belied the desperation of people living with too little money, too few jobs, and too much police violence.
 On Wednesday evening, August 11, a California Highway Patrol officer pulled over Marquette and Ronald Frye on a charge of reckless driving.
 When Marquette Frye failed a sobriety test, the white officer attempted to arrest him.
 Marquette panicked.
 A scuffle ensued.
 Ronald joined in.
 A crowd gathered.
 Police began arriving from every direction, sirens blaring, batons swinging.
 As the crowd grew, more police arrived, this time with shotguns.
 What the crowd saw was a son being beaten, his mother running to protect him, her being arrested and forced into a police car, another woman being chased by officers.
-The crowd surrounded the police; the police called for backup.
+The crowd surrounded the police, the police called for backup.
 A woman was dragged from the crowd.
 Rumor had it she was pregnant.
 Rocks, bottles, and bricks, followed by days and nights of burning buildings, looting and curfews.
 Six days later, Watts was a war zone.
 Thirty-four people were dead.
 Hundreds had been injured and thousands arrested.
-14,000 National Guard troops patrolled the streets.
-In 1962, Malcolm X had held a press conference in response to a police raid on a Nation of Islam mosque in Los Angeles.
-The raid resulted in the shooting of seven men and the death of Ronald Stokes, a mosque official and close friend of Malcom.
+Patrolling the streets, 14,000 National Guard troops.
+In 1962, Malcolm X had held a press conference in response to a police raid on a Nation of Islam

+Malcolm X in Los Angeles after 1962 police killing mosque in Los Angeles.
+The raid resulted in the shooting of seven men and the death of Ronald Stokes, a mosque official and close friend.
 Malcolm denounced the "gestapo tactics" black people were subjected to by police all over the country.
 "This happened in Los Angeles...not South Africa or France or Portugal or anyplace else, or in Russia behind the Iron Curtain, but right here in the United States of America."
-In his speech at the March on Washington, Dr. King spoke of a struggle that was national,
+In his speech at the March on Washington, Dr. King had contended,